Mike DeCapite’s Jacket Weather

 Jacket Weather is a tender love story that blossoms like a rose in the concrete of a city always on the verge.
 DeCapite’s effortless prose stirs echoes of certain New York School poets, of ‘cold rosy dawn,’ night streets illuminated by great bars and the music streaming out of them—the endless possibilities of a place where, despite persistent evidence to the contrary, ‘love is the heart of everything’. —Max Blagg, author of Slow Dazzle and Loud Money

 Howl!
-Arts is pleased to present an evening with friend and colleague, writer Mike DeCapite, in honor of his highly praised first novel, Jacket Weather published by Soft Skull Press.
+Arts is pleased to present an afternoon with friend and colleague, writer Mike DeCapite, in honor of his highly praised first novel, Jacket Weather published by Soft Skull Press.

 Nick Hornby meets Patti Smith, Mean Streets meets A Visit From the Goon Squad in this quintessential New York City story about two people who knew each other in the downtown music scene in the 1980s, meet again in the present day, and fall in love.